Imbibe in some cheap, fast cider!

 I'll drink to that! | September 1, 2019

 - Don’t fill the bottle to the top.
-Leave room for top yeast and froth.
+Leave a couple of inches of room for froth.

 - You don’t need fancy sanitizing chemicals and procedures.
 If you don’t believe that, watch How Beer Saved The World.

-- Don’t worry about decanting or siphoning the brew from the yeast remnants.
-They will settle to the bottom of the jug.
-Pour carefully, and they will stay there.
+- When your brew is done, you can decant or siphon the brew from the yeast remnants.
+But if you plan to drink it soon, just let it all settle to the bottom.
 If you are like me, the jug will be empty before the old yeast has any affect on taste.

 When I have time I will be back to explain the process.